dalcio99/Computational-methods-in-Finance/README.md

 # Computational-methods-in-Finance
-Second project of the course "Computational methods in Finance", that I attended at "Instituto Superior Técnico of Lisbon" during my Erasmus on the second semester of my first Master's year (Spring 2022).
-I did it in a rush as always, so the implementation is very ugly and improvable.
+These are a selection of exercises extracted from the second project of my 'Computational Methods in Finance' course, which I undertook at the 'Instituto Superior Técnico' in Lisbon during the second semester of my first year of Master's studies in Spring 2022.
+This project marked one of my initial experiences with coding and served as my introduction to Python.
+Therefore, there may be opportunities to optimize the code and improve its clarity.

-For a better compilation and reproduction I suggest either Google Colab or Jupyter Notebook.
+For better compilation and reproduction, I recommend using either Google Colab or Jupyter Notebook.